Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 ### Worked examples

-1. 'Customer' is created in '[Broker System]' when 'Event' By 'Persona'
+1. 'Customer' is created in 'System' when 'Event' By 'Persona'
-2. 'Customer' is updated in 'Eclipse' when 'signed up' to 'Persona'
+2. 'Customer' is updated in 'System' when 'signed up' to 'Persona'
-3. 'Customer' is viewed in 'WASTE' when '...' by 'persona'
+3. 'Customer' is viewed in 'System' when '...' by 'persona'
-4. 'Customer' is viewed in 'EVIE' when '...' by '...'
+4. 'Customer' is viewed in 'System' when '...' by '...'
-5. 'Customer' is deleted in '...' when '...' by '...'
+5. 'Customer' is deleted in 'System' when '...' by '...'

 ## 4. Involvement - Appoint Data Stewards

-Have two people for each 'domain' in the department who creates and uses that entity the most.
+Have two people for each 'domain' in the department who create and use that entity the most act as stewards for it.
 The two people should be:

 * Business, from the department that makes or uses the core entity the most.
-* 'Technical', which *could* be from the data team if there's no one more local
+* 'Technical', which *could* be from the data team if there's no one more local.

 They need a working relationship for regular changes/updates and can make local decisions if the impact is non-breaking or within budget.